remondis-it/remap/README.md

 # Migration guide

+## Sidenote for 4.2.7
+ReMap migrated to byte-buddy thanks to @Karlender.
+Since cglib is unmaintained ReMap would not be compatible to JDK17+.
+The migration is just an internal refactoring in ReMap - this sidenote is just about the dependency of ReMap to byte-buddy.

 ## Sidenote for updating from 4.1.xx to 4.2.xx

 The static entrypoints for the ReMap API changed.
 Like in earlier versions, you can access the mapping and assertion API with `Mapping.from(...)` and `AssertMapping.of(...)` but if your code held references to instances of those types, you have to change the references to the type `MappingConfiguration`